smoke-wolf/GitHub-Package-Manager/CONTRIBUTING.md

 We welcome pull requests from the community!
 If you'd like to contribute code to GitHub Package Manager, please follow these guidelines:

-1. Fork the `GitHub-Package-Manager-OPENSOURCE` repository
+1. Fork the `GitHub-Package-Manager` repository
 2. Create a new branch for your changes
 3. Make your changes, and test them thoroughly
-4. Submit a pull request to the `GitHub-Package-Manager-OPENSOURCE` repository
+4. Submit a pull request to the `GitHub-Package-Manager` repository

 Please ensure that your code follows the coding standards used throughout the project, and that any new code is thoroughly tested.
 Also, make sure to include a clear and concise description of your changes in your pull request.